-‘To A Shade’ by William Butler Yeats is a three stanza poem that is separated into uneven sets of lines.
-The first contains nine, the second, ten and the third, seven.
+‘To A Shade’ by William Butler Yeats is a three-stanza poem that is separated into uneven sets of lines.
+The first contains nine, the second, ten, and the third, seven.
 The lines follow a rhyme scheme that alternates in its structure and consistency.
-The first set of lines conforms to a pattern of ababcdcde and then the second stanza third stanzas are slightly different.
-The second includes a number of half rhymes, such as that between “man” and “known.”
-Other wise, the lines rhyme similarly.
-By the time a reader gets to the third stanza the lines are almost completely made up of slant or half rhymes.
+The first set of lines conforms to a pattern of ababcdcde and then the second and third stanzas are slightly different.
+The second includes a number of half-rhymes, such as that between “man” and “known.”
+Otherwise, the lines rhyme similarly.
+By the time a reader gets to the third stanza the lines are almost completely made up of slant or half-rhymes.
 Specific examples include lines one and three and lines five and seven.

 The stanzas also conform, mostly, to a metrical pattern of iambic pentameter.
 This means that a great number of the lines contain five sets of two beats.
 The first of these is unstressed and the second stressed.
 A perfect example is the first stanza in which almost all of the lines stick to this pattern.

 The poem was published in the collection Responsibilities and Other Poems in 1914.
 It is among Yeats’ most political pieces.
 The work expresses a speaker’s, likely Yeats’ own, dislike for how the politician Charles Stewart Parnell was treated by the public.
 He was the leader of the Irish Parliamentary Party and was widely known in Ireland at the time.

 The poem begins with the speaker addressing the ghost of Charles Parnell.
 He returned to the earth and the speaker is not sure why.
 It might be to see his monument or to simply breathe in the air of the sea.
 Either way, Yeats is worried that he will again be subject to the abuse he suffered before his death.
 He became very unpopular with the public and they’re still angry.